Virulent ND outbreaks underscore need to rethink vaccination program

 Sanderson Farms, Inc.

-Since May 2018, USDA has confirmed more than 400 cases of virulent Newcastle disease (ND) in California.1 The outbreak started in backyard chicken flocks, but as of this writing, the disease had reached at least three commercial layer operations.2
+The USDA has confirmed more than 450 cases of virulent Newcastle disease (ND) in California, as of mid-December 2019.1 The outbreak started in backyard chicken flocks, but the disease has also reached at least three commercial layer operations.2

 These cases of virulent ND are the first to occur in commercial poultry since 20033 and prompted California’s state veterinarian to order mandatory euthanasia of flocks in several neighborhoods to stop the spread of the disease.4